Ageless Sleep: Exploring the Role of Sleep in Healthy Ageing

 Research consistently underscores the need for quality sleep for optimal brain functioning.

-Sleep serves as a restoration period where the brain can process experiences, consolidate memory and rejuvenate itself for subsequent wake periods.
+Sleep serves as a restoration period where the brain can process experiences, consolidate and rejuvenate itself for subsequent wake periods.

 A consistent lack of proper rest can lead to accelerated neuronal damage and contribute significantly towards cognitive decline.